Chocolate and Chestnut Cake

-- To make the chocolate holly leaves, melt 100g plain chocolate in a bowl resting over a pan of simmering water – make sure the bowl doesn’t touch the water.
+- To make the chocolate holly leaves, melt 100g of plain chocolate in a bowl resting over a pan of simmering water – make sure the bowl doesn’t touch the water.
 Stir until smooth, then take off the heat.
-Using a small paint brush, paint the chocolate over the dark green, shiny side of 10 small holly leaves.
+Using a small paintbrush, paint the chocolate over the dark green, shiny side of 10 small holly leaves.
 Leave to set, then coat again.
 Chill until firm.
 Carefully prise the holly leaves away from the chocolate, discard the leaves and place the chocolate shapes and some chocolate-coated almonds on top of the roulade.

 Chestnut Mont Blanc